What’s My Child’s Risk of Getting the Coronavirus?

 How Can I Protect My Children From the Coronavirus?

 The CDC has recommended that everyone 6 months and older should get the COVID-19 vaccine to protect against the coronavirus.
 The Pfizer and Moderna vaccines are approved for ages 6-months and older.
-The CDC also recommends a booster shot for everyone 12 years of age and older.
-They should receive the booster shot 5 months after their most recent vaccination to cover the more current variants of coronavirus.
+The CDC also recommends a booster with the bilvalent vaccine 2 months after their most recent vaccination to cover the more current variants of coronavirus.

 But getting the vaccine does not ensure that your child will not get infected.
 It’s important to do everything you can to protect your child and the rest of your family from disease.
 Here are ways to cut their risk of illness:

 Wear masks indoors in public.
 People can spread the coronavirus even when they don’t have symptoms or before symptoms start.
 To slow the spread, the CDC says everyone over the age of 2 should wear a mask indoors when they’re in a public place if they have not been fully vaccinated or if the level of COVID-19 spreading in your community is high.
 The CDC has a tool to help you track the COVID-19 community level where you live.

 Fit is important, so buy masks that are sized for small faces.
 Try on masks at home so children have time to get used to them.
 Make sure your child doesn’t touch the mask while wearing it.

 Wash hands often.
 All kids should wash their hands: